Better layouts for queue lines

 Remember: people will cut corners - the fewer corners, the longer the line.
 These rows could have been oriented the long way (fewer corners) and accommodated more people.
 Also, the museum staff needs to be more attentive to opening up shortcuts when the line is short.

-One of the worst examples of an inefficient layout.
+One of the best examples of an inefficient layout.
 The rails are so far apart that they don't really form a que line.
 It is also not intuitive where to go so the store had to put up a big sign as you enter that says 'Enter' with an arrow.
 If there is no line, most people still ignore the sign, ignore the que line, and walk around and right up to the counter.

 The implied stanchions and ropes